 Waterfall or Sprinkler strategies

-Once established in their domestic market, growing firms are targeting global expansions.
+Once established in their domestic market, growing firms are targeting global expansion.
 Born-global firms are speeding up the process with their strong digital capabilities.
-Tech and SaaS companies have to rapidly scale as it is critical to maintain a competitive advantage on globalized markets.
+Tech and SaaS companies have to scale rapidly as it is critical to maintain a competitive advantage in globalized markets.
 Fintech, Biotech, Cleantech, Healthtech, Insurtech, and Deeptech companies are racing for growth and internationalization.
 Scaling is often the primary objective of Venture Capital-funded start-ups.

 Single or multiple markets approach

-Should you go for a deployment on multiple markets, or a concentrated expansion on 1 or 2 markets?
+Should you go for a deployment to multiple markets, or a concentrated expansion in 1 or 2 markets?

-In fact if you spread your business across too many countries, will you have a lower impact?
-Instead, should we focus on the most important markets?It is certainly the best way to ensure a much greater and faster success?
+In fact, if you spread your business across too many countries, will you have a lower impact?
+Instead, should we focus on the most important markets?It is certainly the best way to ensure much greater and faster success.

-But common sense shall drive your decision making: it depends on your competitive environment, technological edge, available capital and human resources.
+But common sense will drive your decision-making: it depends on your competitive environment, technological edge, available capital and human resources.
 It is also dependent on the level of pressure from the market and shareholders.